 There are quite a few $30 booster seats out there.
 But do these incredibly cheap car booster seats have as solid a feel as my top recommendation, the Peg Perego Viaggio HBB 120 Booster?
 No.

-These kinds of seats, particularly bargain-counter options, tend to be pretty basic options that lack the solid feel of a full-sized car seat.
+These kinds of seats, particularly bargain-counter options, tend to be pretty basic and lack the solid feel of a full-sized car seat.
 I’m talking about that familiar feeling that makes you believe your baby will get adequate protection in a crash.

 Not only is the Peg Perego Viaggio HBB 120 a sturdy high-backed option, but it also looks rad and offers way better padding than many cheaper choices do.
 The side wings are deep and keep the head in position at all times on top of boosting side-impact protection.